miloscabrilo/Cryptocurrency/README.md

 Graph view is created without using third-party libraries.

-Also, the App provides the ability to compare multiple cryptocurrencies on the same graph.
+Also, the application provides the ability to compare multiple cryptocurrencies on the same graph.

+The data is stored in the local SQLite database each time the application is launch again.
+In case when users don't have an internet access, tha data is read from the database.